Bryce Elder

 Bryce Cason Elder (born May 19, 1999) is an American professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
 Elder played college baseball at the University of Texas at Austin and was drafted by the Braves in the fifth round of the 2020 MLB draft.
 He made his MLB debut in 2022.
-Elder was named to his All-Star game in 2023.
+Elder was named to his first All-Star game in 2023.

 Amateur career

 Elder began playing baseball as a child, but stopped to focus on golf by his fifth grade year, to free up his weekends from travel team baseball activities.
 As a freshman at Decatur High School in Decatur, Texas, Elder considered returning to baseball, but the coach at the time would not permit Elder to play two spring season sports.
 A new baseball coach, hired before Elder's sophomore season, agreed to Elder's request to play baseball and golf.
 Elder also played basketball.

-After graduating from high school, Elder played college baseball at the University of Texas at Austin, and was 10-6 with a 3.42 ERA.
+After graduating from high school, Elder enrolled at the University of Texas at Austin to play college baseball for the Texas Longhorns, and had a 10–6 win–loss record with a 3.42 earned run average (ERA).
 In 2019, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.